HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ### Libraries

 It's common, popular, convenient, and powerful to reach for a CSS library to kick start a new project.
 While you may not be one to reach for a library, we've queried the web in 2019 to see which are leading the pack.
 If the results astound you, like they did us, I think it's an interesting clue to just how small of a developer bubble we can live in.
-Things can feel massively popular, but when the web in inquired, reality is a bit different.
+Things can feel massively popular, but when the web is inquired, reality is a bit different.

 <figure>
   <table>